VT-HPS/Power-Output-Testing/README.md

  -->

 Find the moment of interia of the test rig:
-  1. start the trainer
-  2. start recording data in MATLAB (i.e. hit start)
-  3. start pedaling
+- set up using the serial port
-  4. monitor live plot for any erroneous indications
+- monitor live plot for any erroneous indications
-  5. plug data from trainer ('Record' field) .csv into modelTrainerData to get MOI and torqueFriction
+- plug data from trainer ('Record' field) .csv into `modelTrainerData.m` to get MOI and torqueFriction

-**Data from Onland Testing is availble in the struct in OnlandAnalysisData.mat
+**Data from Onland Testing is available in the struct in OnlandAnalysisData.mat**